Ismail-El-Moufakir/3D-bin-Packer-engine/README.md

-# 3D Bin Packing – Layer-by-Layer Greedy Algorithm (Python)
+# 3D Bin Packing – Layer-by-Layer Greedy Algorithm

 ## Overview
 This project implements a **layer-by-layer 3D bin packing algorithm** in Python using a **greedy heuristic**.